dustinpfister/blog_posts/_posts/threejs-vector3-lerp.md

 This is a post that centers around just a single method of the Vector3 class in the javaScript library known as threejs.
 There is a lot of other ground to cover that I am not going to be getting into detail in this post, but I often use this opening section as a place to write about a few things that you should know about before hand.

-### read up more on the Vector3 class in general
+### Read up more on the Vector3 class in general

 There are a lot of other methods in the [Vector3 class that are also work checking out in greater detail](/2018/04/15/threejs-vector3/).
-Maybe of these methods will be used in the various source code examples in this post.
+Many of these methods will be used in the various source code examples in this post, so there is a lot to look into with the various other methods in order to start doing things that are interesting with lerping.
+For example often I will not want to just call lerp off of a Vector3 instance, I might want to clone it first which is another Vector3 class method that will return a copy of the Vector3 so I then lerp off of that copy rather than mutating the state of a source vector3.

 ### Version numbers matter